-142 List of Undertakings - Public Hearing, ("CEAR #882") June 27, 2019 (updated July 15, 2019).
+&lt;sup>143 List of Undertakings - Public Hearing, ("CEAR #882") June 27, 2019 (updated July 15, 2019).

-of 15,000 L/min (250 L/s) for 3 hours.143 This puts the Project site and neighbouring communities at unacceptable risk of fire impacts.
+30 minutes to fight a fire.
+This level of service is below Region standard for employment areas of 15,000 L/min (250 L/s) for 3 hours.
+144 This puts the Project site and neighbouring communities at unacceptable risk of fire impacts.

-- 153. Taken together, CN's proposal results in a disruptive and costly break in the chain good of planning for this rapidly expanding area.144 CN's 2015 substantive change of plans goes against the aim of planning and would entail up to a decade of work and further planning to address Project changes issues to municipal infrastructure and services As described next, there would also be adverse effects on municipal financing not capable of being mitigated.
+- 153. Taken together, CN's proposal results in a disruptive and costly break in the chain good of planning for this rapidly expanding area.
+145 CN's 2015 substantive change of plans goes against the aim of planning and would entail up to a decade of work and further planning to address Project changes issues to municipal infrastructure and services As described next, there would also be adverse effects on municipal financing not capable of being mitigated.
 If this Panel authorizes CN's Project, years of effort in establishing a complex, integrated plan for one of the fastest-growing areas in Canada would be undone by CN's unilateral decision to build this Project without proper regard for the planning of municipal infrastructure and services. - 154.
-Second, despite CN's claim that "[n]o need for other changes or upgrades to roadways infrastructure have been identified" besides three roadway elements relating directly to the functionality of the Project site145, CN's proposed Project will result in impacts on roadways throughout the regional network.
-In particular, the Project will entail increased wear and tear on several main thoroughfares, increased need for congestion relief measures and upgrades to intersections, increased maintenance and replacement of roadway assets in the form of the Base Line underpass, and increased traffic monitoring in the vicinity of the Project due to the added traffic.146 CN's proposed Project will therefore entail substantial impacts on the Region's responsibility to provide adequate roadway infrastructure.
+Second, despite CN's claim that "[n]o need for other changes or upgrades to roadways infrastructure have been identified" besides three roadway elements relating directly to the functionality of the Project site, CN's proposed Project will result in impacts on roadways throughout the regional network.
+In particular, the Project will entail increased wear and tear on several main thoroughfares, increased need for congestion relief measures and upgrades to intersections, increased maintenance and replacement of roadway assets in the form of the Base Line underpass, and increased traffic monitoring in the vicinity of the Project due to

-Halton Municipalities, Community Services & Infrastructure (Including Financing) - Urban Settings, Milton Logistics Hub Review Panel Public Hearing, ("Community Services & Infrastructure Presentation, CEAR #908"), July 10, 2019, slide 15.
-See the planning chain described in Community Services & Infrastructure Presentation, CEAR #908, July 10, 2019, slide
+&lt;sup>144 Halton Municipalities, Community Services & Infrastructure (Including Financing) - Urban Settings, Milton Logistics Hub Review Panel Public Hearing, ("Community Services & Infrastructure Presentation, CEAR #908"), July 10, 2019, slide 15.

+See the planning chain described in Community Services & Infrastructure Presentation, CEAR #908, July 10, 2019, slide the added traffic.
+CN's proposed Project will therefore entail substantial impacts on the Region's responsibility to provide adequate roadway infrastructure.